enrich your dog’s life

 What food is best for scatter feeding?

 Scatter feeding is best done with dry food.
-My dog is fed on a combination of raw and cold-pressed food.
-So if you raw feed and want to do scatter feeding, take a look at cold-pressed as an option.
+If you raw feed and want to do scatter feeding, take a look at cold-pressed as an option.

 You can also scatter feed with small chunks of fresh food such as cucumber, sweet potato etc.